ironsource-mobile/kafka-snow-white/README.md

   # will be mirrored in the target server.
   whitelist = ['some-topic-1', 'some-topic-2']

-  # How many messages to batch before committing their offsets to Kafka (mandatory, no default).
+  # How many messages to batch before committing their offsets to Kafka (optional, default 1000).
   commitBatchSize = 1000

-  # The parallelism level used to commit the offsets.
+  # The parallelism level used to commit the offsets (optional, default 4).
   commitParallelism = 4

   # Settings to enable bucketing of mirrored values (optional).